| PPI OPEN PATENT LICENSE Version 0.1.11 (Note: Online edits to this version number still being made.) WORK IN PROGRESS

 decisions as to whether all Patents and PLIPs incorporated

+into a work are available in the specified pools.
 For instance, at the time of this license was written,

 user interface copyrights are not considered valid.
 So if